Mayors ask Biden to be included in climate migration study

-SAN DIEGO (AP) — The mayors of a dozen major U.S. cities, including Los Angeles, New York City, and San Diego, are asking President Joe Biden to consult them as the administration studies how to identify and resettle people displaced directly or indirectly by drought, rising seas and other effects of climate change.
+SAN DIEGO (AP) — The mayors of a dozen major U.S. cities, including Los Angeles, New York and San Diego, are asking President Joe Biden to consult them as the administration studies how to identify and resettle people displaced directly or indirectly by drought, rising seas and other effects of climate change.

 No nation offers protection to people specifically displaced because of climate change.
 Biden issued an executive order Feb.
 4 ordering national security adviser Jake Sullivan to consult federal agencies on how to do that and issue a report in August.